nop33/si/src/content/job/senior-tech-policy-specialist/index.md

       **Salary:** CHF 85,000 – 120,000, depending on experience

       **How to apply:** Please submit this [application form](https://simoninstitute.bamboohr.com/careers/24).
+We expect this application form to take 30-60 minutes to fill in.
+Please do not spend more than an hour on it.
 We review candidates on a rolling basis until the position is filled.
   - title: How you will make a difference
     content: >-
       As a Senior Tech Policy Specialist, your key responsibilities will